 Each year Le Bonheur Children’s Hospital treats about 40 children who drown or almost drown in pools, ponds or other bodies of water.
 An event hosted by Splash Mid-South, Le Bonheur and Safe Kids Mid-South will arm parents and other caregivers with the skills and knowledge of how to perform CPR.

-On Saturday, June 28, three free CPR training sessions will be held at the MERI (Medical Education and Research Institute) at 44 South Cleveland, Memphis, Tennessee 38104.
+On Saturday, May 2, 2015 three free CPR training sessions will be held at the MERI (Medical Education and Research Institute) at 44 South Cleveland, Memphis, Tennessee 38104.
+Parking is behind the building on Monroe.
 The one-hour sessions will be offered at 9 a.m., 11 a.m. and 1 p.m.
 Certified CPR instructors from a number of other local agencies including the University of Tennessee College of Pharmacy, Christian Brother University paramedic students, Methodist Healthcare and Memphis Fire Departments will lead the training.
-Please register in advance by calling 901-287-5992.
+Please register in advance by calling Kaye Stewart at 901-725-8868.
 Walk-ins are welcome.
 Dress comfortably and bring a towel or something to kneel upon.

 “As the swimming pools open for the summer, we want to remind parents how important it is to do a few simple things to protect children.
 The first is to learn CPR.
 It can truly save a life.
 The second is to designate a water watcher.
 Make sure someone always has their eyes on the children,” said Susan Helms, director of injury prevention and Safe Kids Mid-South at Le Bonheur.